Dherse/masterproef/content/4_phos.typ

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Electrical*]
 } Electrical signals do not allow any operations on them apart from being used in `modulate` and `demodulate` intrinsic operators.
 The reasoning behind this limitation is that, as present, there are no plans for analog processing in the electrical domain.
 Therefore, electrical signals are only ever used to modulate optical signals, or are produced as the result of demodulating optical signals.
 It is possible that, in the future, some analog processing features may be added, such as gain, but as it is currently not planned, electrical signals are not allowed to be used in any other way.
-Electrical signals follow the same semantics as optical signals: _drive-once_, _read-one_.
+Electrical signals follow the same semantics as optical signals: _drive-once_, _read-once_.

 === Primitive types and primitive values